matt2ology/csus-computer-science-csc/stat196k-analyzing-and-processing-big-data/assignments/assignment10-h-xml-to-matrix/README.md

 2. Process the text descriptions using a similar process as [described in class](Introduction%20Natural%20Language%20Processing%20-%20Clark%20Fitzgerald.pdf).
 3. Create and save the term document matrix.

+\* _If you want to use another language then you may, but you're on your own for support._

+### Questions

-### Run your program, and report the following
+**Run your program, and report the following**

 1. How many of the returns were you able to process?

-2. Show one explicit example of how you processed the text.
+2. Show and interpret one explicit example of what you extracted from one tax return, including the text description before and after processing.
-   What was the input and output?

 3. What are the dimensions of your term document matrix?

 4. How long did your program take to run?
-(It should be less than half an hour, but no problem if it takes longer, either.)
+(Less than 30 minutes is easily attainable, but no problem if it takes longer, either.)

-5. Which part of the program took the longest?
+5. Which parts of the program took the longest time to run?

+### Submission

+Turn in a single PDF file or text document answering these questions and include the text of your script either at the end of the document, or in the body, Jupyter Notebook style.
+I only want to look at one document, which is different than previous assignments.

+For resubmissions, leave a comment in the submission comments box saying what you changed.

+### Extra Credit

+Worth 1 point, but so much glory.

+Implement an approach to "unsplit" the concatenated words that we saw in the description field, for example:

+    THE GNU PROJECT DOES COLLABORATIVE DEVELOPMENT AND DISTRIBUTION OF ANOPERATING SYSTEM (OS) THAT RESPECTS USERS' FREEDOM.
+GNU SOFTWARE ISLICENSED FREELY SO THAT USERS CAN RUN, SHARE, STUDY AND MODIFY ITHOWEVER IS BEST FOR THEM.
+THE GNU SYSTEM IS USED MOST POPULARLY WITHTHE KERNEL LINUX, FORMING THE GNU/LINUX OS USED ON MILLIONS OFCOMPUTERS WORLDWIDE, INCLUDING THE MAJORITY OF WEB AND EMAIL SERVERS.
+THE FSF SUPPORTS GNU WITH RESOURCES FOR COORDINATION, PLANNING,SOFTWARE DEVELOPMENT INFRASTRUCTURE, WEB AND DOWNLOAD HOSTING,COPYRIGHT STEWARDSHIP, PROGRAMMING WORK, AND PUBLIC PROMOTION.

+**This contains obvious errors:**

+- `ANOPERATING` should be `AN OPERATING`
+- `ISLICENSED` should be `IS LICENSED`
+- `ITHOWEVER` should be `IT HOWEVER`
+- `WITHTHE` should be `WITH THE`
+- and so on...